Cultural Studies in Education

 • EDC 392L Philosophical Foundations of Education

-Coursework from sections General Requirements, Directed Research, and Special Requirements may fulfill this requirement (thus hours in this section may already be counted as credit towards total hours).
+Coursework from sections General Requirements, Directed Research and Special Requirements may fulfill this requirement.

-CSE students are highly encouraged to take courses outside the College of Education to fulfill this requirement.
+CSE students are strongly encouraged to take courses outside the College of Education to fulfill this requirement.
 Suggested areas of interest include, but are not limited to:

 You must register in X99W (399, 699 or 999W) in each semester of candidacy until you graduate.